rust-lang/rfcs/text/0000-rc-newref-clone.md

 It is therefore required, when reading code that calls clone to know the exact type of the calling object, because the cloning a ```Vec<T>``` and cloning an ```Arc<Vec<T>>``` have very different semantic and performance implications.

-This leads to recurrent misunderstandings when reading or reviewing code [1].
+This leads to recurrent misunderstandings when reading or reviewing code (See the example section at the end of this document).
 In many cases the code could be a lot easier to understand at a glance if reference counted pointers had a method with a more explicit name to create new reference.

 This issue is not specific to clone.
 The author of this RFC believes that it is generally best to avoid using a high level and vaguely defined concept as the only way to name an operation. ```Clone::clone``` is a prime example because it is at the same time one of the most vague concept, can imply either a very cheap or a very costly operation, and can go from one to the other with simple changes that don't necessarily affect the overal semantic of the progam.